 If we take a look at the Trajectories by doing the following:

-- Select Trajectories from the Model menu. - Click on Select on the Trajectories and on the window that appears we see that the chains' mixing is not too bad:
+- Select Trajectories from the Model menu. - Click on Select on the Trajectories and on the window that appears choose 3 graphs per row.

 - Click on the Done button. - Change view last to 5000.